tnevolin/mm6-skill-emphasis-mod/Readme.md

 ||70|1.4%|
 |late game|80|1.3%|

 Early game imporvement is huge due to low combined damage at the time.
-End game improvements are still about twice as better as recovery time bonus.
+End game improvement is still about twice as better as for recovery time bonus.

 ## AC bonus